EntrixAU/VibeCodingPlaybook/index.md

 This documentation is based on real-world experience implementing AI-assisted development across enterprise environments.
 It provides practical, actionable guidance that you can implement immediately in your development workflow.

-The goal isn't to slow down development or add bureaucracy - it's to help you harness AI's power while avoiding the pitfalls that are already causing problems in organizations worldwide.
+The goal isn't to slow down development or add bureaucracy - it's to help you harness AI's power while avoiding the pitfalls that are already causing problems in organisations worldwide.

 ## The Reality of AI-Assisted Development Today